Energy Management for Parents: The Micro-Recovery System

 Energy Types: Understanding What You’re Actually Spending

 Physical energy is the easiest to see.
 You’re tired because you’re sleep-deprived.
 You’re drained because you’ve been moving all day.
-That one is straightforward.
+Physical energy depletion is the most straightforward to identify.

 Emotional energy is trickier.
-This is the energy you spend managing feelings – yours and your children’s – through the chaos.
 When your toddler has a meltdown and you stay calm.
 When your teenager is anxious about school and you talk them down.
 When you’re furious about something at work but you can’t yell at your kids because they didn’t cause it.
 That’s emotional energy being spent.
 The problem is it doesn’t feel like work.
 It feels like parenting.
 But it is work, and it depletes you.

 Mental energy is perhaps the most invisible drain.
-This is the executive function energy you burn keeping track of everything.
 Remembering what everyone needs, when they need it, and what you’ve already forgotten.
 Making decisions about meals, schedules, and whose needs matter right now.
 The mental energy parents spend is extraordinary, and most people don’t count it as work at all.
 But it is.
 And it’s exhausting.

 Most parental burnout comes from trying to maintain high performance in all three energy types simultaneously.
 You can be a competent parent and a competent professional.
 You can probably even be good at both in a given week.
 But doing both at 100 percent all the time isn’t sustainable, and the sooner you accept that, the sooner you can build a realistic system.